Quick Answer

 Next, apply the “Would I re-subscribe today?” test to each service.
 If you wouldn’t actively choose to sign up right now, cancel it.
 You can always resubscribe later.
 Most services make rejoining effortless.

 Finally, build a subscription review into your monthly financial routine.
-Treat it like checking your credit score or reviewing your budget.
+Treat it like checking your credit score through Experian, Equifax, or TransUnion or reviewing your budget in apps like YNAB (You Need a Budget) or Mint.
 Here are practical steps to stay ahead of creep:

 - Set calendar reminders for every free trial end date and annual renewal date.